 Where is Continuing Education located?

-- The Continuing Education and Outreach office is located at 501 University Drive, Dothan, Alabama, in Adams Hall.
+- The Continuing Education and Outreach office is located at 500 University Drive, Malone Hall 3rd floor, Dothan, Alabama.

 - To request a current magazine of classes and events, send an email request firstname.lastname@example.org or call the office at 334-983-0005.